 - Cut the butternut squash in half length-ways and scoop out the seeds.

-- Spray a little frylight or syn a little oil (we prefer to use oil and syn it as its better but do what you prefer) and place the butternut squash flesh side down onto a baking tray and roast for 60 – 75 minutes, turning the squash over half way through cooking.
+- Spray a little frylight or syn a little oil (we prefer to use oil and syn it as its better but do what you prefer), season with sea salt and place the butternut squash flesh side down onto a baking tray and roast for 60 – 75 minutes, turning the squash over half way through cooking.
 NOTE: Don’t over bake as we will be cooking it further in the next few steps, you want it to be soft enough to scoop out the flesh but not too soft that its mushy.

 - Once baked remove from the oven and leave it to cool so you can handle it.

 - Meanwhile while the squash is cooking prepare the stuffing.

-- In a pan saute the carrot, courgette, onion, celery and garlic until beginning to brown.
+- In a pan saute the carrot, sprouts, onion, celery and garlic until beginning to brown.